 How to evaluate the maxillary sinus with ultrasound for the presence of fluid

-Point-of-care ultrasound (POCUS) of the maxillary sinus is a basic exam, but it exemplifies the benefits of IMBUS; improved diagnostic accuracy, reduced cost, and improved patient satisfaction.
+IMBUS of the maxillary sinus is a basic exam, but it exemplifies improved diagnostic accuracy, reduced cost, and improved patient satisfaction.

 A linear probe is used with a musculoskeletal exam type.
 The patient sits facing the examiner and the probe indicator is examiner left for the transverse views and cephalad for the parasagittal views.
 The depth is set to 6 cm.
 On the patient’s right side, a top and bottom grip is used for the transverse view, anchoring the little finger on the nose.
 The transverse view is begun at the bottom of the nose, rocking laterally a modest amount so the probe cord moves toward the right ear.
 The maxillary sinus does not extend laterally beyond the corner of the eye.
 It is important that the probe is perpendicular to the front wall of the sinus so the hyperechoic front wall is clear.
 Proper orientation will have the front wall mostly horizontal on the screen.
 The parasagittal view is just lateral to the nose, rocking the probe slightly down so the probe cord moves toward the chest.
 Fluid always appears first at the caudal aspect of the sinus.
 Below are the probe positions with CT correlates.

-Below is a combination image showing the transverse views of a fully opacified right maxillary sinus with the CT scan on the left and the POCUS on the right.
+Below is a combination image showing the transverse views of a fully opacified right maxillary sinus with the CT scan on the left and the IMBUS on the right.
 The “V” or “U” shaped back wall is the distinctive appearance in the transverse view.
-The back wall is always at least 2.75 cm from the front wall in adults.
+In our experience, the back wall is 2.5–3.75 cm from the front wall in adults, depending on body size.

 Sinus retention cysts are occasionally seen and are distinguished from free fluid in the sinus by noting that the echogenic back wall is not U/V shaped in transverse and is much shallower; in this case only 1.5 cm from the front wall.